-Statutory guidance mapping document l mental wellbei
+Statutory guidance mapping document Physical health and mental wellbeing

-Year 4 Year 5 ar 5 Year 6
+Year 4 Year 5 Year 6

 Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing Safety and the changir body

 3

 7 3

 7 3

 2

 4

 2 5 3

-Families and Year 4 Families and relationships Health and wellbeing Families and relationships Health and wellbeing Safety and the changing body 7 2 Families and relationships Health and wellbeing Safety and the changing body 7 7 2 Families and relationships Health and wellbeing Safety and the changing body Families and the changing body 7 Year 4 Families and relationships Health and wellbeing body The second relationships body T Year 4 Families and relationships Health and wellbeing The properties of the changing body Families and relationships Families and relationships Health and wellbeing The properties of the changing body The properties of the c Year 4 Families and relationships Health and relationships To a safety and the changing body To a safety and the changing body To a safety and relationships To a safety and the changing body To a safety and the changing b
+Families and relationships Year 4 Families and relationships Health and wellbeing 7 Families and relationships Health and wellbeing Safety and the changing body 7 Year 4 Families and relationships Health and wellbeing body 7 Year 4 Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing T Year 4 Families and relationships Health and wellbeing body The properties of the changing body Year 5 Families and relationships Health and wellbeing body Safety and relationships wellbeing body The properties of the changing Year 4 Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing T Year 5 Safety and wellbeing Families and the changing body Families and wellbeing Tamilies and wellbeing Families and the changing body Families and the changing body Year 4 Families and relationships Health and wellbeing body The state of the changing body Year 5 Year 6 Year 6

-Statutory guidanc e mapping documen t Phy Physical health and mental wellbeing Year 4 Year 5 Year 6 Pupils should know: Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing Safety and the changing body why social media, some computer games and online gaming, for example, are age restricted.
+Statutory guidance mapping documen t Physical health and mental wellbeing Year 4 Year 5 Year 6 Pupils should know: Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing Safety and the changing body Families and relationships Health and wellbeing Safety and the changin body why social media, some computer games and online gaming, for example, are age restricted.
 1 4 that the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health.
-2 3 that the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health. how to be a discerning consumer of information online including understanding that information, including that from search engines, is ranked, selected and targeted. where and how to report concerns and 5 2 where and how to report concerns and get support with issues online.
+2 3 that the internet can also be a negative place where online abuse, trolling, bublying and harassment can take place, which can have a negative impact on mental health. how to be a discerning consumer of information online including understanding that information, including that from search engines, is ranked, selected and targeted. where and how to report concerns and 5 2 where and how to report concerns and get support with issues online.
 2 2 the characteristics and mental and physical benefits of an active lifestyle.
 7 the importance of building regular exercise into daily and weekly routines and how to achieve this, for example walking or cycling to school, a daily active mile or other forms of regular, vigorous exercise. the risks associated with an inactive lifestyle (including obesity). the risks associated with an inactive lifestyle (including obesity).
 7 how and when to seek support including which adults to speak to in school if they are worried about their health.
 8